flydog-sdr/docs/docs/en/guide/initialisation.md

 | username | flydog |
 | password | flydog-sdr |

-**Please be careful when entering the terminal to avoid errors that may prevent the device from operating properly or even losing data.** Do not use the SSH port.
+**Please be careful when entering the terminal to avoid errors that may prevent the device from operating properly or even losing data.**

 **Do not open the SSH port (22) directly to the public network to avoid being hacked by others.**